Montreal, Quebec, Canada -

-A sculpture of an artificial mob scene on a corner in Montreal.
+A sculpture of an artificial mob scene in front of a bank in Montreal.

 - Address: